devopsgroup-io/catapult/README.md

 ## Releases ##

 Releases are driven by the devopsgroup.io team and occur when accepting new pull requests from contributors like you.
-Releases follow Semantic Versioning 2.0.0, given a version number MAJOR.MINOR.PATCH, increment the:
+Releases follow [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html).
+Given a version number MAJOR.MINOR.PATCH, increment the:

-1. MAJOR version when you make incompatible API changes,
+* MAJOR version when you make incompatible API changes,
-2. MINOR version when you add functionality in a backwards-compatible manner, and
+* MINOR version when you add functionality in a backwards-compatible manner, and
-3. PATCH version when you make backwards-compatible bug fixes.
+* PATCH version when you make backwards-compatible bug fixes.

-In addition, the release will be prefaced with a `v` (v1.0.0) to conform standard practice.
+In addition, the release version number will be prefaced with a `v` (v1.0.0) to conform to standard practice.

-During a new release, the version number in VERSION.yml will be incremented and tagged with the same version number along with a [GitHub Release](https://help.github.com/articles/about-releases/).
+As part of a new release, the version number in VERSION.yml will be incremented and git tagged with the same version number along with a [GitHub Release](https://help.github.com/articles/about-releases/).

-See http://semver.org/spec/v2.0.0.html for more information.